Cjewett/DockerMsBuildExample/README.md

 # DockerMsBuildExample
-Example repository detailing how we would want to build C# projects in Docker while taking advantage of all of the benefits it provides
+Example repository detailing how we would want to build C# projects in Docker while taking advantage of all of the benefits it provides.